csllc/cs-modbus-cli/README.md

 ### Examples

-List all serial ports available on the system
+List all serial ports available on the system, including CAN-USB-COM devices:

 `mb -l --connection=serial`

+List all CAN-USB-COM devices available on the system:

+`mb -l --connection=can-usb-com`

-List all available CAN ports available on the system
+List all available CAN ports available on the system, including CAN-USB-COM devices:

 `mb -l --connection=can`

-Read the ID information from a slave using MODBUS-RTU over serial port
+Read the ID information from a slave using MODBUS-RTU over serial port:

 `mb read slave --connection=serial --transport=rtu --baudrate=9600 --slave=10`